Ready to manage your own club?

 | Gegenpress + 5-4-1 / 5-3-2 | Five defenders contradicts the high press identity.
 You are paying a defence penalty from the philosophy on a defender heavy shape that is built around sitting deep. |

-| Jogo Bonito + low skill squad | The philosophy demands a high skill floor across the starting eleven and at least one flair creator.
+| Jogo Bonito + low skill squad | The philosophy wants several high skill starters plus flair creators in midfield and attack.
 Without those, the soft defence is exposed and the attack boost has nobody to finish the moves. |

 | Jogo Bonito + 5-3-2 / 5-4-1 | Defender heavy shapes leave too few creators in the attacking third.
 The attack boost lands on a thin base and the press resistance still drops, so you keep the philosophy cost without the upside. |